rust-lang/rust/text/0000-erfc-post-build-contexts.md

 }
 ```

-`items` here contains an `AnnotatedItem` for every element in the
+`items` here contains an `AnnotatedItem` for every item in the
 target crate that has one of the attributes declared in `attributes`
-along with attributes sharing the name of the context (`test`, here).
+along with attributes sharing the name of the context (`mytest`, here).

 A post-build context could declare that it reacts to multiple different
 attributes, in which case it would get all items with any of the